 I wrote for several years Western Free Press, an online, Arizona-based news outlet.
 Starting in 2017, I was a conservative columnist for the Arizona Daily Star, Tucson’s largest newspaper, an opportunity I surrendered when I announced my candidacy.
 I currently work for the Upward Bound program at Pima Community College, which assists underprivileged children in pursuing their dreams of higher education.

-I’ve done a little of everything, even recently trying my hand at retail at Dillard’s, but my passion has always been history and politics.
+With jobs and economic prosperity constantly calling me to move away, I’ve resisted in order to stay in Tucson.
+I’ve done a little of everything, but my passion has always been history and politics.
 From my teenage years, I have been involved as a volunteer for numerous campaigns.
-Service has always been a part of my life.
-From my earliest years, I spent my summers helping my church in building projects and ministry work at homeless shelters and nursing homes.
-I currently am a volunteer at the Wilmot, state prison, and am a member of a local Non-profit, the American Patriot Memorial, which advocates for the promotion of patriotism in our community.
-I was a contributor for the Arizona Daily Star, Tucson’s largest newspaper, for two years prior to announcing my run for office.
+Service is part of my life.
+From my earliest teenage years, I spent my summers helping my church in various building projects and doing ministry work at homeless shelters and nursing homes.
+I continue to volunteer at the Wilmot State Prison, and am a founding board member of a local non-profit, the American Patriot Memorial, which advocates for the promotion of patriotism in our community.

 I can promise that if elected I will fight for and champion the just, natural rights of all my constituents and all citizens of this country.
 I will work tirelessly to keep my constituents informed on issues by first educating myself.
 They will then be in a better position to direct my service to them.